 District Fast Facts

-Jackson Public Schools is the second largest school district in Mississippi, serving more than 30,000 students, representing more than 80 percent of school-aged children in the state's capital and only urban municipality.
-Jackson, Mississippi has about 176,000 residents in an area of 104 square miles.
+Jackson Public Schools is the second largest school district in Mississippi, serving about 30,000 students, representing more than 80 percent of school-aged children in the state's capital and only urban municipality.
+Jackson, Mississippi has about 172,000 residents in an area of 104 square miles.
 There are 7 high schools, 13 middle schools, 38 elementary schools, and 2 special schools comprising the district's 60 school sites.
 These schools are divided into 7 feeder patterns based on the high school receiving the area's students.

 Thanks to a Bond Referendum, approved by Jackson voters in 2006, three new schools were added – a middle school to serve students living in north Jackson and a middle school and elementary school combined facility for students in south Jackson.
 Funds from the referendum have also been used to make upgrades to existing facilities and eliminate the need for portable classrooms.

-Most of the district's administrative offices, including the Superintendent's office and the district's state-of-the-art board room, are housed in a two-block complex located at the city's center.
-An additional facility near Jackson State University houses offices for security, food service, and state and federal programs.
+Most of the District's administrative offices, including the Superintendent's office and the District's state-of-the-art board room, are housed in a two-block complex located at the city's center.
+Additional facilities in the city house offices for security, food service, and state and federal programs.